 (3) may recommend approval of the modification if all of the following conditions are met:

-- The prisoner-subject can continue to participate voluntarily and fully-informed.
+- The prisoner-participant can continue to participate voluntarily and fully-informed.

-- The prisoner subject is capable of meeting the research protocol requirements.
+- The prisoner participant is capable of meeting the research protocol requirements.

-- The terms of the prisoner-subject's confinement does not inhibit the ethical conduct of the research.
+- The terms of the prisoner-participant's confinement does not inhibit the ethical conduct of the research.

-- There are no other significant issues preventing the research involving human subjects from continuing as approved.
+- There are no other significant issues preventing the research involving human participants from continuing as approved.

-NOTE: This review and approval is limited to the continued participation of the individual prisoner-subject and does not allow recruitment of prisoners as subjects.
+NOTE: This review and approval is limited to the continued participation of the individual prisoner-participant and does not allow recruitment of prisoners as participants.

 DoD Requirements for Research Involving Pregnant Women, Human Fetuses and Neonates

-- The applicability of §46 subpart B is limited to research
+- The applicability of 45 CFR 46 subpart B is limited to research

 - that is more than minimal risk and